steemit/steem/doc/git-guidelines.md

 ## Branches
 - `stable`: Points to the latest version of code that is production-ready, and has been tested in production.
 This is the branch we recommend for exchanges.
 - `0.21.x`: This is the current release branch and will always point to the most recent release.
 Witnesses and seed node operators may want to run this branch. `stable` and `0.21.x` may diverge if there are minor bug fixes or witness only security fixes that does not need exchanges to update for.
 - `master`: The active development branch.
-We will strive to keep `develop` in a working state.
+We will strive to keep `master` in a working state.
 All PRs must pass automated tests before being merged.
 While this is not a guarantee that `master` is bug-free, it will guarantee that the branch is buildable in our standard build configuration and passes the current suite of tests.
 That being said, running a node from `master` has risks.
-We recommend that any block producing node build from `stable`.
-If you want to test new features, develop is the correct branch.
+We recommend that any block producing node build from `stable` or `0.21.x`.
+If you want to test new features, `master` is the correct branch.

 ### Releases